These rich and chocolaty brownies have a spicy ribbon of cream cheese and cayenne. A little fire and a lot of chocolate!

 - 1 teaspoon ground cayenne pepper

-- In a large bowl, whisk together the flour, cocoa powder, baking powder, instant espresso and salt.
+- In a large bowl, whisk together the flour, cocoa powder, instant espresso and salt.
 Set aside.

-- Cream together the butter and granulated sugar for about 5 minutes, until the mixture is light yellow and fluffy.
+- Mix together the melted butter, granulated sugar and brown sugar.
 Mix in 3 teaspoons of the vanilla extract.
-Add in only 4 of the eggs, beating the mixture after each egg is added.
+Add in 4 of the eggs, mixing after each egg is added.
 With the mixer running on low, slowly add in the dry mixture.
-Beat the dry and wet ingredients - scrape down the bowl once or twice during this - until everything is just combined.
+Once the dry ingredients are mixed in, increase the speed to medium and beat the mixture for 2 minutes.

-- In a separate medium-sized bowl beat together the remaining teaspoon of vanilla, the remaining egg, the cream cheese, confectioner's sugar and cayenne pepper.
-The mixture should be thoroughly combined and smooth.
+- Have a separate medium-sized bowl ready.
+Add to this the remaining teaspoon of vanilla, the remaining egg, the softened cream cheese, confectioner's sugar and cayenne pepper.
+Beat the ingredients together until it is smooth.

 - Place the pan on a cooling rack and let the brownies cool for about 30 minutes before slicing.

-- Brownies can be stored tightly wrapped for up to three days.
+- Slice the brownies and enjoy.
+They can be stored tightly wrapped for up to three days.
 Makes 24 brownies.